getodk/docs/odk1-src/briefcase-using.rst

    .. _Aggregate Demo Server: https://opendatakit.appspot.com

 #.
 Select the forms you want to download and click :guilabel:`Pull`.
-The selected forms will be pulled to :file:`ODK Briefcase Storage` on your local system.
+The selected forms will be pulled to your :ref:`Briefcase Storage <briefcase_storage>`.

    For each selected form, Briefcase will pull down: